Dexterx25/javaBackendProduce/README.md

 * JDK 17+
 * Maven 3+

-To build and run the project, follow these steps:

-* Navigate to the project directory: cd spring-boot-security-jwt
 * Add database "jwt_security" to postgres
 * Build the project: mvn clean install
 * Run the project: mvn spring-boot:run